Robby Novak: Career

 Novak is featured in a series of YouTube videos and in a television show, produced by actor Rainn Wilson.
 Novak's first YouTube clip as Kid President, written and directed by his brother-in-law Brad Montague, was uploaded in the summer of 2012 and subsequently published on Wilson's YouTube channel in October 2012.
 Novak was featured in a television show on Hub Network called Kid President: Declaration of Awesome in the summer of 2014.

 In October 2019, the first episode of a new YouTube series titled Are We There Yet? was uploaded on Wilson's YouTube channel.
-The series will show Novak and Montague's trip around the United States in which they meet children who are trying to "make the world a little more awesome".
+The series shows Novak and Montague's trip around the United States in which they meet children who are trying to "make the world a little more awesome".

 Personal life

 Novak suffers from osteogenesis imperfecta, a condition where his bones break easily.
 As a result, Novak has had over 70 broken bones and several major surgeries.